 Trinity strives to be a residential college and currently houses over 90 percent of matriculated students in college-owned and -operated housing.

 Students are allowed to petition to live off-campus on a space-available basis.
-175 students of second year or higher (starting fall 2019) will be allowed to live off campus (housing not owned by the College) on a first come, first served basis.
-Rising second year students will be limited to a maximum of 35 and cannot be on academic probation at the conclusion of their first two semesters.
+175 students of second year or higher (starting fall 2019) will be allowed to live off-campus (housing not owned by the College) on a first-come, first-served basis.
+Rising second-year students will be limited to a maximum of 35 and cannot be on academic probation after their first two semesters.

 Trinity is not involved in making off-campus housing arrangements for students.
-Students are responsible for arranging their own housing off campus.
+Students are responsible for arranging their housing off-campus.
 When the Office of the Bantam Network Residential Learning Community has received 175 requests, a notice will go out to the community letting everyone know that no more requests will be accepted.

-Off Campus housing applications will be accepted starting February 18th until the maximum number allowed (175) are approved.
+Off-Campus housing applications will be accepted starting February 12th until the maximum number allowed (175) are approved.